 - Volunteer grants: Support your employees’ philanthropic endeavors by donating monetarily to a nonprofit every time an employee volunteers a certain number of hours.
 For example, you might donate $25 for every hour volunteered at a food bank to thank employees for their hard work, both in the office and in the community!

 Charitable donations not only show your employees that you’re serious about company values, but also make them feel recognized when you include them in the donation process.
 Create a list of supported charities for your employees and explain why your company supports them.

 6. Social media shoutouts

 If your organization is active on social media, look for ways to incorporate your employees into social media posts.
-Highlight their specific achievements for all your social media followers to see.
+This is a great option for intangible recognition that still effectively shows your appreciation and gives employees the recognition they deserve!
 For example, you might recognize them on the following platforms: